Syncfusion Feedback

 Select one or more nodes, connectors, or annotations and edit them using thumbs or handlers.

-Select and resize nodes using handlers in ASP.NET Core Diagram Control
+Select and resize nodes using handlers in the ASP.NET Core Diagram control.

 Resize

-You can resize a node in eight different directions and lock a node’s aspect ratios to keep its shape.
+You can resize a node in eight different directions and lock a node’s aspect ratio to keep its shape.
 You can also resize multiple objects at the same time.

-Select and rotate nodes using handlers in ASP.NET Core Diagram Control
+Select and rotate nodes using handlers in the ASP.NET Core Diagram control.

 Rotate